pitosalas/cleancont/output/2004-08-24-a-new-term-blobjects.md

 ---
 title: "A new term: Blobjects"
-subtitle: "[A very thought provoking speech by Bruce Sterling at SigGraph 2004.
-Recommended.](http://www.boingb..."
+subtitle: "A very thought provoking speech by Bruce Sterling at SigGraph 2004.
+Recommended."
 category: "538"
 tags: []
 date: "2004-08-24"